Small living room with dining area layout

 3. Can I use a rug to separate dining and living areas?

-Yes, rug zoning is one of the easiest ways to create two areas without walls or partitions.
+Yes, and it works really well.
+Rug zoning is one of the easiest ways to create two clear areas without adding walls.

 4. Is a round or rectangular dining table better for small rooms?